DeadlyBossMods/DBM-CountPack-HotS/README.md

 # Installation:

-Just install this with Twitch client, or download and unzip and drop the DBM-CountPack-HoTS folder directly into addons folder and DBM-Core version 7.2.7 or higher will be able to add the counts to countdown drop downs.
+Just install this with your addon client, or download and unzip and drop the DBM-CountPack-HoTS folder directly into addons folder and DBM-Core version 7.2.7 or higher will be able to add the counts to countdown drop downs.

 After that, just select the Heroes of the Storm files from the countdown drop down menus